Apu Nahasapeemapetilon: Popularity

-Apu is one of the most prominent South Asian characters on primetime television in the United States.
+Apu is one of the most prominent South Asian caricatures on primetime television in the United States.
 Hank Azaria has won three Primetime Emmy Awards for Outstanding Voice-Over Performance, winning in 1998 for his performance as Apu, again in 2001 for "Worst Episode Ever", and a third time in 2003 for "Moe Baby Blues" for voicing several characters, including Apu.

 Apu's image has been widely licensed, on items ranging from board games to automobile air fresheners.
 In July 2007, convenience store chain 7-Eleven converted 11 of its stores in the United States and one in Canada into Kwik-E-Marts to celebrate the release of The Simpsons Movie.

 Accusations of racial stereotyping

 Apu's portrayal has been accused by many as being a racist caricature of Indians and South Asians in general and was criticized as showing bias along racial/ethnic lines and called "brownvoice" (similar to "blackface").
-During the 2007 7-Eleven promotion, many Indian Americans voiced concerns that Apu is a caricature and plays on too many negative stereotypes.
-Despite this, 7-Eleven reported that many of its Indian employees reacted positively to the idea, but noted that it was "not a 100 percent endorsement".
 A 2011 magazine article accused Apu of replicating "model minority" stereotypes.